Call for Abstract

 • Parabiosis and gene therapy

-Cardiac surgery or cardiovascular surgery, is surgery performed on the heart or blood vessels by cardiac surgeons.
+Cardiac surgery, or cardiovascular surgery, is surgery performed on the heart or blood vessels by cardiac surgeons.
 It is often used to treat complications of ischemic heart diseases like coronary artery bypass grafting, to correct congenital heart disease; or to treat valvular heart disease from various causes, including endocarditis, rheumatic heart disease, and atherosclerosis.
 It also includes heart transplantation.

 • Minimally Invasive Coronary Artery Bypass Surgery